SimoNonnis/Resume/resume.md

 This Resume covers more than 9 years of hands-on experience working on the field of front-end development, building state-of-the-art web apps, components, websites and always seeking out new technologies.

-I would welcome the opportunity to work for a passionate, disciplined and brave team, that loves to write clean code and willing use technologies like React, Redux, Redux saga, Functional programming in Javascript, Flexbox, Css grid layout, Styled components.
+I would welcome the opportunity to work for a passionate, disciplined and brave team, that loves to write clean code and willing to use technologies like React, Redux, Redux saga, Functional programming in Javascript, Flexbox, Css grid layout, Styled components.

 I perform at my best when pair programming and I love interacting with designers to build the best UX.